AoLab/Lamp/README.md

 ![Lamp Project Logo](http://www.googledrive.com/host/0B33KzMHyLoH2eVNHWFJZdmthOVk/Lamp-Logo.png)
 # Lamp
 ## Introduction
-First Proof of Concepts after lot of TeX generation
 This project is intended to create an Internet of Things for Amirkabir University of Technology.
 This project uses [KAA](https://kaaproject.org) as the middle server.
+In this project we have created a system that can handle RESTful web services to turn the lamps on and off.
 ![Lamp Project Architecture](http://www.googledrive.com/host/0B33KzMHyLoH2eVNHWFJZdmthOVk/Lamp-Architecture-Main.jpg)
 ![Lamp-REST Project Architecture](http://www.googledrive.com/host/0B33KzMHyLoH2eVNHWFJZdmthOVk/Lamp-Architecture-Lamp-REST.jpg)